Interferometer Techniques for Gravitational-Wave Detection: Basic Interferometers

-The differences between these three cases can seem subtle mathematically but have a strong impact on the application of cavities in laser systems.
-One of the main differences is the phase evolution of the light fields, which is shown in Figure~\ref{fig:cav-phase}.
+The behaviour of a two mirror cavity depends on the length of the cavity (with respect to the frequency of the laser) and on the reflectivities of the mirrors.
+Regarding the mirror parameters, one distinguishes three cases\epubtkFootnote{Please note that in the presence of losses the coupling is defined with respect to the transmission and losses.
+In particular, the impedance-matched case is defined as $T_1=T_2\times\mathrm{Loss}$, so that the input power transmission exactly matches the light power lost in one round-trip.}: \begin{itemize} \item when $T_1<T_2$ the cavity is \textit{undercoupled} \item when $T_1=T_2$ the cavity is \textit{impedance matched} \item when $T_1>T_2$ the cavity is \textit{overcoupled} \end{itemize} The differences between these three cases can seem subtle mathematically but have a strong impact on the application of cavities in laser systems.
+One of the main differences is the phase evolution of the light fields, as shown in Figure~\ref{fig:cav-phase}.
 The circulating power shows that the resonance effect is better used in over-coupled cavities; this is illustrated in Figure~\ref{fig:cav-coupled}, which shows the transmitted and circulating power for the three different cases.
 Only in the impedance-matched case can the cavity transmit (on resonance) \emph{all} the incident power.
-Given the same total transmission $T_1+T_2$, the overcoupled case allows for the largest circulating power and thus a stronger `resonance effect' of the cavity, for example, when the cavity is used as a mode filter.
+Given the same total transmission $T_1+T_2$, the overcoupled case allows for the largest circulating power and thus a stronger `resonance effect' of the cavity, which is useful, for example, when the cavity is used as a mode filter.
 Hence, most commonly used cavities are impedance matched or overcoupled.